What is equity release?

 Our lifetime mortgage usually takes around 8-12 weeks from application stage to when you receive your sum.
 It’s a big decision and a lot to think about.
 Here’s how the process works.

 Get expert advice

 If our lifetime mortgage is right for you, they'll be able to give you a personal illustration and highlight the benefits, as well as the costs and risks.
-If you'd like to choose your own adviser, a fee will be charged.
+A financial adviser may charge for their services.

 Find contact information below.

 Discuss your plans and options with your family and decide whether a lifetime mortgage is right for you.

 If you decide to go ahead, you can complete your application form with your financial adviser.